almostearthling/when-command/support/docs/cond_extra01.md

 # Extra Conditions

 The condition items described here cover various different aspects of a session, and their availability may vary depending on the hosting platform and the presence of certain features.
+On Linux **whenever** is generally expected to be compiled with DBus support, on Windows it is expected to be compiled with WMI support.

 ## System Load